VoltaicGRiD/OmniGit/README.md

 ## Overview
-OmniGit is a comprehensive Git submodule management tool designed to streamline the handling of multiple submodules within a Git repository.
-This application provides a graphical user interface to facilitate easy tracking and updating of submodule branches and paths.
+OmniGit is a comprehensive Git submodule management tool designed to streamline the handling of multiple submodules within multiple Git repositories.
+Built to be utilized within the terminal for fast operation, quick modifications, and ease-of-access.

 ## Features
 - Display current time and submodule status updates in real time.